MW24.1 - Empirical Methods - Master Program in Economics

 -

-For our practical examples (during the entire course) we will use the software environment R. I think that it is helpful to coordinate on one environment and R has the advantage of being free and rather powerful.
+For our practical examples (during the entire course) we will use the software environment R. I think that it is helpful to coordinate on one environment.
+R is free, it is very powerful, and it is popular in the field.

 - The R Guide, Jason Owen (Easy to read, explains R with the help of examples from basic statistics)